divanov2004/pset-7/README.md

 ### Exercise 1 (`commonEnd`)

 Given two arrays, `a` and `b`, return `true` if the arrays have either the same first element or the same last element.
-The arrays must meed the following specifications, otherwise return you should return `false`.
+The arrays must meed the following specifications, otherwise you should return `false`.
 Use strict equality when making your comparisons.

 - `a` and `b` must not be `undefined`
 - `a` and `b` must have a length of at least `1`